Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ##### ***mappers***

-The `mappers` folder contains the `ChapterOptionMapper` class, that maps the given `Option` into the corresponding control widget.
+The `mappers` folder contains the `ChapterOptionMapper` class, which maps the given `ChapterOption` into the corresponding control widget.

 ##### ***stories***

-This folder contains interfaces for concrete stories and chapters, as well as chapters options.
-There are, also, a list of stories, that represents a specific `Metrics widgets`.
+This folder contains interfaces for concrete stories and chapters, as well as chapter options.
+There is, also, a list of stories, that represents specific `Metrics widgets`.

 The `Story` is a class that groups together a list of `Chapter`s.
 The main purpose of the stories is to visually separate chapters (i.e., widgets) in the [sidebar](#sidebar).

 The `Chapter` represents a specific widget we want to show in the storybook.
 The class contains a name of the specific chapter and a [ChapterOptions](#chapter-options).
-There is, also, the `build` method, which is responsible for building the widget, represented by the `Chapter` and applying the `ChapterOptions` options.
+There is, also, the `build` method, which is responsible for building the widget, represented by the `Chapter` and applying the `ChapterOptions`.

 The `ChapterOptions` class contains options property, that UI widgets can use to build the [editing panel](#editing-panel) for the widget.
-The `options` is a `Map` with the name of the option as a key, and an `ChapterOption` class as a value.
+The `options` is a `Map` with the name of the option as a key, and a `ChapterOption` class as a value.

 The `ChapterOptions` has several methods to add different `options` to the chapter: